LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-08-13-About_Levenshtein_algorithm.markdown

 The Levenshtein Algorithm compare A and B string.<br>
 Returns 0(zero) If both are equal and Integer value if both are different.<br>
-The Integer value is the number of times you need to modify the two values to ve the equal.<br>
+The Integer value is the number of times you need to modify the two values to be the equal.<br>
 Of course, the smaller the value is similar.

 ## Example